GregWaters/Golem/docs/specification.md

 # Philosophy
 > *Make it work, then make it right.*

-It's easy to make a working product in Golem, but if you want to make it *right*, you are encouraged to tune your code like a piano until it's something you can truly be proud of.
+It should be easy to make a working product in Golem, but if you want to make it *right*, you are encouraged to tune your code like a piano until it's something you can truly be proud of.

 > *Don't do anything at runtime that can be done at compile-time*